mbeveridge/ALG0119/README.md

 ### Module 2: Automated Content Production
 A lot more detail on automated content production, so you know when it might be appropriate to deploy.
-I’ll also demonstrate the basics for how to write a template using a tool called **[Arria Studio](https://www.arria.com/studio/studio-overview/)**, which is a word processor for creating your own automated content.
+I’ll also demonstrate the basics for how to write a template using **[Arria Studio](https://www.arria.com/studio/studio-overview/)**, which is a word processor for creating your own automated content.
 This module will cover:

 * How automated content works and is used by news organizations ...[*‘Standard NLG Model’ (3 phases)*]
 * What the **benefits and limitations** of automated content are for news production ...[*Benefits : Speed; Scale; Accuracy; Personalization*] [*Limitations : Data access; Why & How; Social&Legal reasoning; Writing quality*]